-BRAF mutation less common among patients with melanoma in IrelandApril 8th, 2013 in Cancer /
+BRAF mutation less common among patients with melanoma in IrelandApril 8, 2013 in Medicine & Health / Cancer

 The BRAF mutation believed to drive disease in about half of patients with melanoma was found to occur at a significantly lower frequency in patients with melanoma in Ireland, according to data presented at the AACR Annual Meeting 2013, held in Washington, D.C., April 6-10.

 The study, which included two independent cohorts of patients in Europe, revealed that only about 20 percent of a cohort of Irish patients with melanoma harbored a BRAF mutation.

 "The clinical approval of a BRAF inhibitor that blocks the function of the mutant BRAF protein is currently one of the most promising approaches to treat metastatic melanoma," said William M. Gallagher, Ph.D., associate professor of cancer biology at the UCD Conway Institute in Dublin, Ireland.
 "The observation of a reduced BRAF mutation rate in Irish patients directly influences future treatment strategies for these patients."

 Gallagher and colleagues investigated cancer-related changes in 33 genes known to be of key importance in cancer development.
 They evaluated two independent cohorts of patients with melanoma, including 94 patients from Ireland and 60 patients from Belgium.